anlerandy/timerClass/README.md

 Type: `Boolean`
 Default: `true`
-Upon termination, due to error included, destroy the instance to facilitate Garbage collecting.
+Upon termination, because of error included, destroy the instance to facilitate Garbage collecting.
-Any getters will return `undefined` and methods won't be avalaible anymore.
+Any getters will return `undefined` and methods won't be available anymore.

 #### save

 Type: `Boolean`
 Default: `true`
 Save the instance in the Class.
-Can be retrieve using its `id` in the whole app using `Timer.getById` method.
+Can be retrieve using its `id` using `Timer.getById` method.
 Unsaved timers won't block new timers to use their `id`.

 ## **Timer.getById(id, options?)**

-Return timer instance with passed `id`.
-Return `undefined` if no timer was find.
+Return timer associated with `id`.
+Return `undefined` if no timer was found.
 If `createOne` is `true` in the options, create a new timer if not found.
-Could `thow` same creation related error.
+Could `throw` if timer creation fails.

 ```javascript
 function timedTask() {